 All our nannies have a comprehensive interview and go through a thorough 6-step vetting system:

 A valid Enhanced DBS police check through the Disclosure and Barring Service (DBS), formerly CRB.
 This is the highest level of access and not only provides us with information regarding criminal records they may have but also includes a check on local police records.
 This helps employers and organisations make informed decisions when recruiting, particularly when it comes to hiring a nanny.

 We interview every candidate in person or via video and ensure they are professional, well-presented, punctual and have all the qualities we look for in a high end nanny.

 Visas and their right to work is checked

 A minimum of 2 references are checked

 Our babysitters and temp nannies are continually evaluated on their performance to ensure our childcare standards are maintained.

 Safety A Priority

-    Need A Nanny In London?
+Need Nannies In London?

 If you are interested in meeting one of our nannies in London the process is simple.
 Register your details online with us and we will get back to you to discuss your requirements.
-Once we understand exactly what your’re looking for, we will search our database to find appropriate matches and if no one meets your requirements we will advertise the position for you and vet all potential candidates that can then be sent on to you to interview.
+Once we understand exactly what you’re looking for, we will search our database to find appropriate matches and if no one meets your requirements we will advertise the position for you and vet all potential candidates that can then be sent on to you to interview.